Total Pageviews

 Tuesday, December 16, 2025

-Wreaths Across America Attended by Commissioner Charles Gause Chapter US Daughters of 1812
+Wreaths Across America Attended Event by Commissioner Charles Gause Chapter US Daughters of 1812 for 2025

 The two gentlemen in the photo below are very important to the smooth operation of the Wreaths Across America Wreath Laying each year.
 This year, there was a problem with the wreaths being delivered in a truck that was too large to enter the Wilmington National Cemetery.
 Luckily, thanks to TV advertising and outreach to the sponsorship groups, there was enough manpower and trucks to move the wreaths to the proper locations at the cemetery in time for distribution, a little after 12:30, when the program was over.